Aikorkem/Aikorkem/README.md

-- 👋 Hi, I’m @Aikorkem
+- 👋 Hi, I’m Aikorkem
-- 👀 I’m interested in webtoons
+- 👀 I’m BPM developer right now
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently working through Web Development Bootcamp
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️ I'm looking to collaborate on interesting projects
-- 📫 How to reach me nohow

 <!---
 Aikorkem/Aikorkem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.